Table of Contents

 Veteran Cremation and Burial Benefits and Services

-Between $300 and $2,000 may not seem like a comprehensive benefit given that a traditional funeral with burial can run more than $11,000 on average, however, reimbursement of expenses is not the only benefit eligible veterans are afforded in relation to cremation and burial.
+Between $300 and $2,000 may not seem like a comprehensive benefit given that a traditional funeral with burial can run more than $11,000 on average.
+However, reimbursement of expenses is not the only benefit eligible veterans are afforded in relation to cremation and burial.
 If a former military service member is eligible for the reimbursements detailed above, the family may also receive burial-specific or cremation-specific benefits.

-For example, any veteran who was not dishonorably discharged can receive — at no cost — a military detail of at least two people at his or her burial or memorial.
+For example, any veteran who was not dishonorably discharged can receive, at no cost, a military detail of at least two people at his or her burial or memorial.
 That detail participates in a flag-folding ceremony, presents the family with the flag, and ensures Taps is appropriately played.

 Burial-Specific Veteran Benefits

 The family may also request a government-provided headstone and burial flag.
 Depending on the rules of the cemetery, you can usually choose from granite, marble, or bronze flat markers or granite or marble headstones.
 The government will provide a headstone or marker whether or not the veteran is buried in a national cemetery.
-If the family decides to provide its own headstone, they can still receive a memorial medallion honoring the veteran’s service to include on the headstone or gravesite.
+If the family decides to provide their own headstone, they can still receive a memorial medallion honoring the veteran’s service to include on the headstone or gravesite.

 Families of eligible veterans can also receive a Presidential Memorial Certificate.
 This is an engraved paper that honors the veteran’s service to his or her country.